stsiarzhanau/next-app-starter/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) from default template, configured to use TypeScript, Tailwind CSS, `src` directory and App Router.
+This project is based on a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) from default template, configured to use TypeScript, Tailwind CSS, `src` directory and App Router.

 On top of the default Next.js setup, this starter project includes: